-- i.
-A debt other than that in respect of indigent registrations may only be written-off by resolution of the Council and/or as in accordance with clause number 6 of this policy on prescribed debt and in duplum interest. - ii.
-The Council may only write-off a debt after consideration of a report and recommendations from the Accounting Officer containing at least the information prescribed by this policy and a certification from the Council's attorney seized with recovery thereof or from the Accounting Officer that the debt collection procedures of the municipality (as provided for in the municipality's Customer Care, Credit Control and Debt Collection Policy) have been adhered to and that in his/her opinion there is no reasonable prospect of recovery of the debt and/or that further efforts to do so would be uneconomical. - iii.
-A debt may only be written-off by the Council against the municipality's provision for doubtful debts, being a funded reserve established pursuant to the municipality's Funding and Reserves Policy and otherwise compliant with regulation 8 of the Municipal Budget Reporting Regulations R3214 dated 17/4/09. - iv.
-The writing-off of a debt by the Council is an accounting procedure and does not constitute abandonment by the municipality of its claim against a debtor. - v.
-Copies of the reports to the Council in regard to all debts written-off is to be retained in the records of the municipality against the name of the debtor and the Accounting Officer must implement a system to alert the municipality to the contents thereof in the event that the debtor again seeks to establish a credit-based relationship with the municipality.
+Collection Policy, may only be written-off by Council and/or as in accordance with clause number 6 of this policy.

+- ii.
+Council may only write-off a debt after consideration of a report and recommendations from the Accounting Officer (containing at least the information prescribed by this policy) or from the Accounting Officer that the debt collection procedures of the Municipality (as provided for in the Municipality's Customer Care, Credit Control and Debt Collection Policy) have been adhered to and that in his/her opinion there is no reasonable prospect of recovery of the debt and/or that further efforts to do so would be uneconomical. - iii.
+A debt may only be written-off by Council against the Municipality's provision for doubtful debts, being a funded reserve established pursuant to the Municipality's Funding and Reserves Policy and otherwise compliant with regulation 8 of the Municipal Budget Reporting Regulations R3214 dated 17/4/09. - iv.
+Copies of the reports to Council in regard to all debts written-off are to be retained in the records of the Municipality against the name of the debtor and the Accounting Officer must implement a system to alert the Municipality to the contents thereof in the event that the debtor again seeks to establish a credit-based relationship with the Municipality.